LogoLogo

 CLAP Token Format

-CLAP tokens are registered on the Bitcoin SV blockchain as single-satoshi BRC-48 outputs representing lookup service advertisements by Confederacy network operators.
+CLAP tokens are registered on the Bitcoin SV blockchain as single-satoshi outputs representing lookup service advertisements by Confederacy network operators.
 The token fields are ordered as follows:

 Field 1